Network-Maritime-Complexity/GLSN-and-international-trade/code/README.md

 xlwt==1.3.0
 ```

+If using computers with a *Windows 10* operating system, users can install the packages in the following ways:

-To install all packages on *windows* from *cmd*, please open the *cmd* window in the root folder, type:
+To install all the packages, please open the *cmd* window in the root folder and type:

 ```
 pip install -r requirements.txt
 ```

-The package should take approximately 5 minutes to be installed on a recommended computer.

-If you want to install only one of the packages, use:
+To install only one of the packages, type:

 ```
 pip install pandas==0.25.0